igorski/bitmappery/README.md

 ## Document rendering and interactions

 The Document is rendered one layer at a time onto a Canvas element, using [zCanvas](https://github.com/igorski/zCanvas).
 Both the rendering and interaction handling is performed by dedicated "Sprite" classes, which function as _renderers_ for the Documents _actors_.
-In other words: they represent the data visually.
+In other words: _renderers represent the Document visually and handle interactions modifying the Document state_.

 All layer rendering and layer interactions are handled by `src/rendering/actors/layer-renderer.ts`.
 Note that the purpose of the renderer is solely to delegate interactions events to the Layer entity.
 The